Spinal Fusion 101: Understanding Spinal Fusion Surgery

 Back pain affects millions, but for some, relief remains elusive.
 Enter spinal fusion surgery.
 An estimated 40 percent of adults over 40 show signs of degenerative disc disease¹.
 Of these, 10 to 30 percent don’t respond to nonsurgical treatments.
 This creates a significant demand for effective procedures like spinal fusion.
 In fact, surgeons perform approximately 400,000 spinal fusions in the United States annually².

-Spinal fusion surgery offers hope for many, but it’s not a guaranteed cure for all back pain.
+Spinal fusion surgery offers hope for many, but it’s not a guaranteed cure for all all symptoms associated with back arthritis.
 If you or someone you care about is struggling with persistent neck or back issues, understanding this surgical option could be crucial in your journey toward finding relief.

 This article explores the essentials of spinal fusion surgery, covering everything from the procedure itself to the recovery process.
 By demystifying this common operation, you’ll feel empowered to make informed decisions about your spinal health and potential treatment options.